frappe/frappe_docs/frappe_docs/www/docs/user/en/python-api/response.md

 # Responses

-Here, let's take a look into how responses are built in Frappe, and how you may be able to tweak them in your Frappe apps or scripts.
+Here, let's take a look into how responses are built in Frappe, and how you may be able to use them in your Frappe apps or scripts.

 If you have already gone through the [Router Documentation](/docs/user/en/python-api/router), you might've noticed the